-In the event the building's audible fire alarm system activates a continuous ring; occupants should evacuate the building using the closest stairway quickly and safely.
+In the event the building's audible fire alarm system activates a continuous ring, occupants should evacuate the building using the closest stairway quickly and safely.

-4. SMOKE DETECTORS
+4. SPRINKLERS AND SMOKE DETECTORS

-The building is fully equipped with numerous smoke detectors on each floor.
-These systems are automatically monitored so that, should one be activated by smoke or heat, the alarm signal will sound and the fire department will be alerted.
+The building is fully equipped with numerous sprinklers and smoke detectors on each floor.
+Both of these systems are automatically monitored so that, should either one be activated by smoke or heat, the alarm signal will sound and the fire department will be alerted.